JL2018-cell/Bumper-Car/README.md

 a dynamic 2D array will be employed to store the game progress and status.
 As the number of times played of each round is uncertain(can be at least 3 and at most 5), such array will store the number of wins and loses.
 When the round terminates, the variables in this array will return to zero.
 - File input/output (e.g., for loading/saving game status)

+Progress of game is stored in "Temp.txt".
+When user execute file to play the game, he/she must include an argument: N (stand for New game) or L (stand for loaging game from previous status).
+If the argument is "N", then, "Temp.txt" will become an empty file through file IO.
+Otherwise, computer will read "Temp.txt" to load position of points and scores of player in the previous game.
 - Program codes in multiple files

 Different .cpp files are used to show status of points on screen, calculating result of collision, describing the flow of the game.